 Make a beautiful Christmas table with the Royal Copenhagen Christmas plates as cake plate, and the RC Christmas cups:

 The very first Royal Christmas plate from 1908 shows Mary with the child and was designed by the great contemporary artist Chr.
 Thomsen.
 At the beginning the designers of the Christmas plates varied from year to year, but one of the designers among the first Christmas plates is Oluf Jensen.
 Since the mid-1960's Kaj Lange was a steady designer of the blue Christmas plates.
-In 1986, Sven Vestergaard took over and he has designed the Royal Copenhagen Christmas plates ever since.
+In 1986, Sven Vestergaard took over and he designed the Royal Copenhagen Christmas plates until 2015.

 Philip Schou engaged the very skilled Chemist Adolph Clement in 1883 and later, in 1885, the Architect Arnold Krogh, who became the manager of Royal Copenhagen.
 These two developed and refined the underglaze technique in such a way that Royal Copenhagen was able to release its first Christmas plate in the characteristic blue nuances in 1908.